hpfem/hermes-tutorial/doc/src/hermes2d/P01-linear/03-poisson.rst

 are available as well (to be discussed later).

-For linear problems, the Newton's method converges in one step.
-Well, at least that's what the theory says.
+For linear problems, the Newton's method converges in one step - the theory says.

 In practice the Newton's method may take more than one step for a linear problem if the matrix solver does not do a good job.
 This is not unusual at all, in particular when an iterative solver is used.
-By checking the residual of the equation, *the Newton's method always makes sure that the problem is solved correctly, or it fails in a clearly visible way*.
-This is the reason No. 1 why the Newton's method should be used even for problems that are linear.
+By checking the residual of the equation, *the Newton's method always makes sure that the problem is solved correctly, or it fails in a transparent way*.
+This is the main reason why Hermes employs the Newton's method even for problems that are linear.

-Another reason is that a consistent approach to linear and nonlinear problems allows Hermes' users to first formulate and solve a simplified linear version of the problem, and then extend it to a nonlinear version effortlessly.
+Another reason is that a consistent approach to linear and nonlinear problems allows the users to first formulate and solve a simplified linear version of the problem, and then upgrade it to a full nonlinear version effortlessly.
 Let's explain how this works.

 Consistent approach to linear and nonlinear problems
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~